 Gavi is harnessing the power of Salesforce to reach more children across the world with life-saving vaccinations

-Gavi has helped vaccinate 500 million vulnerable children in lower-income countries since 2000.
-The benefits of its global immunisation programme go beyond simply preventing deaths: healthy families have greater earning power, and in turn are able to contribute more to their communities and drive better standards of living for future generations.
+The benefits of Gavi’s global immunisation programmes go beyond simply preventing deaths: healthy families have greater earning power, and in turn are able to contribute more to their communities and drive better standards of living for future generations.

 To protect the next 300 million children, Gavi not only needs to understand which vaccines are needed where, but also the challenges and issues that may arise in delivering them.